mo-shawa/Blackjack/pseudocode.md

     for each card in player hand
         create div with classes from css card library based on suit and value append div to player hand element
-    for each card in house hand
+    for each card in dealer hand
-        create div with classes from css card library based on suit and value append div to house hand element
+        create div with classes from css card library based on suit and value append div to dealer hand element

     grab deck html element
     // can probably just render the top card or so